element-hq/element-web/docs/labs.md

 bridges are not expected to be compatible, and users should not rely on this tab as the single source of truth just yet.

-## Presence indicator in room list (`feature_presence_in_room_list`)

-This adds a presence indicator in the room list next to DM rooms where the other person is online.

 ## Custom themes (`feature_custom_themes`)

 Custom themes are possible through Element's [theme support](./theming.md), though